Partial MDS Codes with Regeneration: Introduction

 \subsection{Contributions and Outline}

 In \cref{sec:constructionS2}, we construct a new PMDS code with two global parities ($s=2$), where each local code is a $d$-MSR code.
-The construction is a non-trivial combination of the PMDS codes in \cite{blaum2016construction} with the MSR codes in \cite{ye2017optimalRepair}, and has field size in the order of
+The construction is a non-trivial combination of the PMDS codes in \cite{blaum2016construction} with the MSR codes in \cite{ye2017optimalRepair}.
+This PMDS code construction is based on Reed-Solomon codes and only defined for a specific set of code locators.
+We generalize this construction to accept arbitrary code locators, which enables us to combine it with the MSR codes of \cite{ye2017optimalRepair}.
+This construction has field size in the order of

-In \cref{sec:universalPMDSconstruction}, we present a new general construction of locally regenerating PMDS codes for any number of global parities.
-The construction combines an arbitrary family of universal PMDS codes (that is, the local codes can be chosen almost arbitrarily) and an MSR code whose rows are all MDS codes.
-This immediately leads to several new explicit locally regenerating PMDS codes using known universal PMDS families and the MSR codes in \cite{ye2017optimalRepair}: the PMDS codes in \cite{rawat2014} result in a field size in the order of
+In \cref{sec:universalPMDSconstruction}, we present a new general construction of locally MSR PMDS codes for any number of global parities.
+The construction is based on the observation that any universal PMDS code (that is, the local codes can be chosen almost arbitrarily) can be combined with a specific subclass of MSR codes, namely, MSR codes for which each row is an MDS code, to obtain locally MSR PMDS codes.
+The main contribution in this part of the work is the recognition of the interplay of these properties, both of which received little attention in the literature so far.
+This immediately leads to several new explicit locally MSR PMDS codes using known universal PMDS code families and the MSR codes in \cite{ye2017optimalRepair}: the PMDS codes in \cite{rawat2014} result in a field size in the order of

-and the ones in \cite{martinez2018skew} give a field size in
+and the ones in \cite{martinez2019universal} give a field size in

-We also slightly generalize the PMDS code family in \cite{gabrys2018constructions} such that it becomes universal.
-The resulting field size of the corresponding locally regenerating PMDS code is in
+We also slightly generalize the PMDS code family in \cite{gabrys2018constructions} and prove that this generalization in fact gives a universal PMDS code.
+The resulting field size of the corresponding locally MSR PMDS code is in

-All new locally regenerating PMDS codes have the same subpacketization as the underlying MSR code from~\cite{ye2017optimalRepair}.
+All new locally MSR PMDS codes have the same subpacketization as the underlying MSR code from~\cite{ye2017optimalRepair}.

-In \cref{sec:discussion}, we analyze the field size of the new constructions of locally regenerating PMDS codes.
-For the two-global-parities construction and the universal construction with the PMDS codes in \cite{martinez2018skew} and \cite{gabrys2018constructions}, there is a reasonable parameter range in which the respective construction has lowest field size among all known constructions.
+In \cref{sec:discussion}, we analyze the field size of the new constructions of locally MSR PMDS codes.
+For the two-global-parities construction and the universal construction with the PMDS codes in \cite{martinez2019universal} and \cite{gabrys2018constructions}, there is a reasonable parameter range in which the respective construction has lowest field size among all known constructions.
 Moreover, for all parameters, there is a new construction that has a smaller field size than the known construction in \cite{rawat2014}.